MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-09-18-ostrich-von-nipple.markdown

 AG: Are there any difficulties in dealing with secretive artists like OVN over here, who's enjoying a beverage?
 {: .interviewer }

 SA: Not at all.
 In fact, it's really fun.
 I think you could see that.
 It keeps things interesting.
 It keeps you on your toes.
-In my line of work, there's a lot of dry, boring editing and emailing to do and search engine optimization and media crap.
+In my line of work, there's a lot of dry, boring editing and emailing to do and search engine optimization and social media crap.
 It's great because I can have one on one time with these guys and learn more about their craft and what they do while I work.
 {: .interviewee }

 <span class="important">Really, their identities are not important.
 At what point does the face matter?
 What you're looking at right now is Ostrich Von Nipple.
 There is no other person under that mask.</span> I think if you take off the mask, it's just a black void that goes on to infinity.
 If you want to know who he is, just look no further than his music.
 Listen to the words and get the emotional intent from the compositions.
 For me, I'm really really into the music.